-Finally, to investigate if the effect sizes computed based on the four awareness/recollective memory criteria differ from one another, we used a multilevel meta-analysis with the type of criteria as a moderator, adding A random intercept for laboratory to account for the statistical dependency between effect sizes coming from related samples.
-The moderator test showed that the results of the four criteria [differed/did not differ] from each other, Q(X) = X.XX, p = .XXX.
+Finally, to investigate whether the effect sizes computed based on the four awareness/recollective memory criteria differ from one another, we combined the datasets used in all of the above analyses into one and used a multilevel meta-analysis with the awareness exclusion criterion as a moderator.
+A random intercept for data collection site was included to account for the statistical dependency between effect sizes coming from related samples.
+The moderator test did not demonstrate evidence that the results of the four criteria differed from each other, Q(3) = 2.76, p = .430.

-Comparison of ‘contingency-aware’ vs. ‘Unaware’ Participants.
-We meta-analyzed EC effect sizes for ‘contingency-aware’ participants and compared these to the effect sizes obtained from ‘contingency-unaware’ participants via moderator analyses.
-We did so in order to examine if the ‘contingency-aware’ participants excluded in previous analyses produced higher or lower EC effects than their ‘contingency-unaware’ counterparts.
-All moderator analyses reported in this section included a random intercept at the laboratory level in order to account for the dependencies between effect sizes coming from the same experimental setting.
+Comparison of ‘contingency-aware’ vs. ‘unaware’ participants.
+The previous analyses excluded ‘contingency-aware’ participants.
+Yet one could also examine whether awareness/recollective memory moderate the size of EC effects.
+With this in mind, we divided participants into two groups (‘aware’ and ‘unaware’) using the four aforementioned criteria, and then carried out an additional set of secondary analyses that compared EC effects between these two groups using a multilevel moderator meta-analysis model (see SOM-R for more details about these analyses).
+All moderator analyses reported in this section included a random intercept for data collection site in order to account for the dependencies between effect sizes coming from the same experimental setting.
+In each case, we report only the difference between the two conditions (i.e., moderation test) and the effect size in the ‘aware’ group (effect sizes in the ‘unaware’ groups can be found in the previous meta-analyses).

-First, participants classified as ‘aware’ according to the original authors’ criteria showed a [significant/non-significant] and [small/medium/large] EC effect size, Hedges’ g = X.XX, 95% CI [X.XX, X.XX], z = X.XX, p = .XXX. the moderator test showed that this effect size [differed/did not differ] from the effect observed in unaware participants, Q(X) = X.XX, p = .XXX.

-Second, participants classified as ‘aware’ according to the modified original authors criteria showed a [significant/non-significant] and [small/medium/large] EC effect size, Hedges’ g = X.XX, 95% CI [X.XX, X.XX], z = X.XX, p = .XXX.
-The moderator test that this effect size [differed/did not differ] from the effect observed in unaware participants, Q(X) = X.XX, p = .XXX.

-Third, participants classified as ‘aware’ according to the original Bar-Anan et al. criteria showed a [significant/non-significant] and [small/medium/large] EC effect size, Hedges’ g = X.XX, 95% CI [X.XX, X.XX], z = X.XX, p = .XXX.
-The moderator test that this effect size [differed/did not differ] from the effect observed in unaware participants, Q(X) = X.XX, p = .XXX.

-Finally, participants classified as ‘aware’ according to the modified Bar-Anan et al. criteria showed a [significant/non-significant] and [small/medium/large] EC effect size, Hedges’ g = X.XX, 95% CI [X.XX, X.XX], z = X.XX, p = .XXX.
-The moderator test that this effect size [differed/did not differ] from the effect observed in unaware participants, Q(X) = X.XX, p = .XXX.
+First, participants classified as ‘aware’ according to the Olson and Fazio (2001) criterion showed a small EC effect, Hedges’ g = 0.30, 95% CI [0.04, 0.56], z = 2.23, p = .026.
+Results from the moderator test did not provide evidence that EC effects differed between ‘aware’ and ‘unaware’ participants, Q(1) = 1.59, p = .207.
+Second, participants classified as ‘aware’ according to the modified Olson and Fazio (2001) criterion showed a small EC effect, Hedges’ g = 0.33, 95% CI [0.20, 0.46], z = 5.01, p < .001.
+The moderator test demonstrated that EC effects differed between ‘aware’ and ‘unaware’ participants, Q(1) = 12.90, p < .001.
+Third, participants classified as ‘aware’ according to the original Bar-Anan et al. (2010) criterion showed a small EC effect, Hedges’ g = 0.24, 95% CI [0.14, 0.35], z = 4.60, p < .001.
+The moderator test demonstrated that EC effects differed between ‘aware’ and ‘unaware’ participants, Q(1) = 8.10, p = .004.
+Finally, participants classified as ‘aware’ according to the modified Bar-Anan et al. (2010) criterion showed a medium EC effect, Hedges’ g = 0.37, 95% CI [0.23, 0.51], z = 5.24, p < .001.
+The moderator test demonstrated that EC effects differed between ‘aware’ and ‘unaware’ participants, Q(1) = 14.94, p < .001.